River Otter Beaver Trial

 An alternative plan

-Our proposal was approved by Natural England in January 2015 on condition that the beavers were tested for non-native diseases and DNA-tested to ensure they were the once-native Eurasian beaver.
+Our proposal was approved by Natural England in February 2015 on condition that the beavers were shown to be healthy Eurasian beavers and free of non-native diseases.

 Following these test results, the beavers were re-released on the River Otter in March.
 In June 2015, video evidence showed three further kits had been born.